Citizens' Jury on the future of AI research

 Artificial intelligence (AI) uses computers and machines to mimic the problem-solving and decision-making abilities of the human mind.
 An AI is able to extract information from data that a human could never gather, for example because it is too numerous or existing patterns are too complex to recognise.
 Instead of being programmed for every purpose, an AI can find answers and solve problems on its own.

-Citizens' Jury will develop recommendations
+Citizens' Jury developed recommendations

 Municipalities from all four administrative districts represented